azizilab/echidna/README.md

 ## Step 2
 Ensure you have the right version of torch installed for your device.
 See instructions on [pytorch.org](https://pytorch.org/get-started/locally/).

 Echidna is available through pip via: `pip install sc-echidna`.
+Installation time depends on hardware, but can be finished within 5 minutes for most computers.

 # Tutorial